cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 Breadth First Search is an algorithm to traverse an undirected graph.
 A BFS algorithm starts at a selected node (often referred to as the 'root' node in tree structures) and explores all its neighbouring nodes at the present depth prior to moving on to nodes at the next depth level.
 This approach ensures that all nodes at the current level are visited before any nodes at the next level are explored, making BFS particularly useful for finding the shortest path in unweighted graphs.

 ==== Design of algorithm: BFS
+The idea of layers in BFS refers to how nodes are explored based on their distance from the starting node.
+The first layer contains the starting node itself, the second layer includes all nodes directly connected to it, and each subsequent layer contains nodes that are one step further away.
+This structure means BFS explores the graph in concentric 'waves', moving outward one layer at a time.
+Each node is therefore assigned to a specific layer according to how many edges it takes to reach it from the start.

-I used a queue data structure in my BFS algorithm to keep track of nodes to be explored.
-The algorithm begins by enqueuing the starting node and making it as visited.
-It then enters a loop where it dequeues a node, and enqueue all its unvisited neighbours, marking them as visited.
+I will use a queue data structure in my BFS algorithm to keep track of nodes to be explored.
+The algorithm begins by enqueuing the starting node and marking it as visited.
+It then enters a loop where it dequeues a node and enqueues all its unvisited neighbours, marking them as visited.
 This process continues until the queue is empty, meaning all reachable nodes have been visited.

-To store the data, I used an adjacency list --- a data structure used to store a collection of unordered lists used to represent a finite graph.
+To store the data, I used an adjacency list — a data structure used to store a collection of unordered lists used to represent a finite graph.

 ==== Unit Test for BFS
 For the unit test, I am making a new file `bfs.test.ts` and testing it using Bun.
 This allows me to test individual functions from the `bfs.ts` file by importing them into the test file.\ \
 To make a unit test for my BFS algorithm, I have to firstly design some graphs and traversing them by hand, then convert them into adjacency list where I input the neighbouring nodes for each node so that the graph can be 'undestood' by the algorithm
 ===== Normal Test
 I have designed the following basic tree (an abstract data type that is a graph that has a hierarchial structure) graph to test my algorithm (left).
 While traversing the graph with a BFS algorithm, I will start at node A (layer 1) and visit its neighbours C and B (layer 2).
-Then I will move on to layer 3 and visit F, D, and E. Therefore one of the ways to traverse the graph with the BFS algorithms is with the order: A -> C -> B -> F -> D -> E (right).
+Then I will move on to layer 3 and visit F, D, and E. Therefore one of the ways to traverse the graph with the BFS algorithms is with the order: A \u{2192} C \u{2192} B \u{2192} F \u{2192} D \u{2192} E (right).
 #subpar.grid(
   figure(image("images/basic_tree_graph.png", width: 100%), caption: [basic tree graph]), <a>, figure(image("images/bfs_tree_graph.png", width: 60%), caption: [BFS traversal of the basic tree graph]), <b>,